-3.2.3 Return Values from Tasks
+3.2.3.
+Return values from task

 Tasks do not need return values.
 When invoked through a configuration, values returned from a task are not captured or processed directly.
 However, any value that you return from a task is shown in the install logs.